gxddi/twitter-cli/README.md

 1. Browse twitter without trackers or unnecessary distractions
 2. Maintain a static feed without inducing changes in the algorithm
 3. For fun (Please feel free to contribute)

+## TBA
+1. Recording seen tweets
+2. Support for GIFs
+3. Support for other platforms
+4. Build spec